anhdau185/application-infrastructure/docs/whats-the-dish/demos.md

 # How To Use What's The Dish

-Below are simple demos of how to use the app.
+Below are quick & simple demos of how to use the app.

 ### Create a Category (a.k.a.
 Collection)